dilsonpereira/Formigueiro/README.md

 ## Support for Local Search
 Local Search is supported.
-The user must implement the method `localSearch` in its class.
-In addition, the `getSolutionComponents` method must be implemented.
+The user must implement the method `localSearch` in the user class.
+If local search is implemented, the `getSolutionComponents` method must also be implemented.
 It should return an iterable with the components in the solution after local search.